pescheckit/customersatisfactionmetrics/README.md

 ## License

-This project is licensed under [Your chosen license].
-See the LICENSE file in the respective folders for more details.
+This project is licensed under [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file in the respective folders for more details.

 ## Contact

-For any queries or further information, please contact us at [Your contact information].
+For any queries or further information, please contact us at devops@pescheck.nl.

 Thank you for your interest in our Django Survey Project!